 The process of registration also needs companies to register the native workers with General Authority for Pension and Social Security.
 Registration requires the submission of the native worker’s updated salary certificates or contract of labor.

 Trade licenses have been categorized into four types which are to be issued in Dubai, UAE.
 Depending upon the nature of the business activity an entity plans to start, a license in one of these categories will be issued by the Department of Economic Development (DED):

 - Industrial License

 - Professional License

 Commercial license is to be issued to an entity that will engage in any kind of trading activity like buying and selling goods.
-Individual or the companies having commercial license in Dubai can only perform the activities mentioned in the license.
+Individuals or companies having a commercial license in Dubai can only perform the activities mentioned in the license.

 Industrial License is to be issued to an entity that will engage in manufacturing or any type of industrial activity.
-For this type of license you need to have a physical office in UAE.
-Entities are only allowed to manufacture the items which they have obtained the license for.
+For this type of license, you need to have a physical office in UAE.
+Entities are only allowed to manufacture the items for which they have obtained the license.

-Professional License is to be issued to service providers, professionals etc. This type of license guarantees 100% ownership of the company.
-Following are the type of businesses require professional license:
+Professional License is to be issued to service providers, professionals, etc. This type of license guarantees 100% ownership of the company.
+Following are the type of businesses requires a professional license:

 - Law firms